-8. The Government and any statutory authority or statutory body which under any enactment is charged with the development of any policy or programme must, in the development of such policy or programme, have regard to the rights of persons with disabilities and, without prejudice to sections 9 and 10, in particular must have regard to children with disabilities and to women with disabilities.
+8. A person which under any enactment is charged with the development of any policy or programme must, in the development of such policy or programme, have regard to the rights of persons with disabilities and, without prejudice to sections 10 and 11, in particular must have regard to children with disabilities and to women with disabilities.